-As shown here, the mixed model methodology is extremely flexible and can be used in a wide variety of applications in quantitative genetics and genomics.
-Other extensions of the methods discussed here include models with non-additive genetic effects (e.g., [68, 69]), mixed models for the analysis of non-Gaussian traits such as binary and categorical (e.g., [70, 71]) or counting data (e.g., [72]), robust models [73, 74], survival traits [75], nonlinear models to study, e.g., growth curves (e.g., [76, 77]), among others.
+As shown here, the mixed model methodology is extremely flexible and can be used in a wide variety of applications.
+Other extensions of the methods discussed here include models with nonadditive genetic effects (e.g., [65, 66]), mixed models for the analysis of non-Gaussian traits such as binary and categorical (e.g., [67, 68]) or counting data (e.g., [69]), robust models [70, 71], survival traits [72], nonlinear models to study, for example, growth curves (e.g., [73, 74]), among others.
 However, such models can get extremely complex and asymptotic statistical methods are generally required.
-Alternatively, Bayesian analysis employing Markov Chain Monte Carlo (MCMC) methods can be used, given their
+Alternatively, Bayesian analysis employing Markov Chain Monte Carlo (MCMC) methods can be used, given their exceptional flexibility and the possibility of incorporating prior information regarding the model parameters [75].